How the City of Amsterdam uses Innovation to create a better city

 Aside from crowd management, the city of Amsterdam faces further Corona-related challenges.
 Flourishing online retail has led to an explosive increase in delivery vans racing through the streets.
 This asks for changes in city planning.
 Baron mentions options like regulating drop-off and pick-up points, working with concessions like the French city Lyon is already doing, and the consolidation of deliveries.

 Curious which global cities take the lead in digital human rights and energy management?
 Or would you like to know why Amsterdam was awarded the No. 2 position on the Global Cities AI Index?
-Listen to the complete podcast here.
+Listen to the complete Innovative Leaders by INFO podcast here.

 The best stories about innovation?